 Misum, Mistra Center for Sustainable Markets, aims to investigate the phenomenon of sustainability from different conceptual frameworks and theoretical disciplines.
 In this regard, Misum wants to engage with scholars at SSE who take an interest in studying the challenges, potential and scope of sustainability in a broad sense.

 Roughly speaking, sustainable markets imply an economy that is creating lasting benefits for individuals and the society, by taking into account relevant natural resources and distributional constraints.
 Related research therefore might address questions ranging from economic policy, external effects (e.g. waste and pollution) and taxation to corporate cultures, supply chain management, industrial structures, innovation and change management, to quantification and measurement problems.

 We invite researchers, post docs and PhD students to assess their field and research interests under these considerations and develop proposals to support specific research activities.

 1) A clear research question related to sustainability (gap in current research knowledge)

 2) Relevance of research project (why this research is particularly relevant now)

 3) Purpose of application (what activities will the money be spent on)

 4) Budget (how much and for what activities)

-The deadline for the submission is May 1, 2019.
-Applications received after this deadline will not be considered.
+The deadline for the submission is not yet decided for fall 2019.
+(Applications received after this deadline will not be considered.)